nedbat/coveragepy/doc/cmd.rst

 .. _cmd:
-.. highlight:: console

 ===========================
-Coverage Command Line usage
+Coverage command line usage
 ===========================

+:history: 20090524T134300, brand new docs.

+.. highlight:: console

 When you install coverage, a command-line script called coverage is placed in the Python scripts directory.
 Coverage performs a number of actions, determined